Westfield Warringah Mall: 2015–2016 Redevelopment

 In January 2015, in preparation for the $310 million redevelopment up to ten stores were closed and relocated.
-Two carparks were closed and demolished in February 2015 and hoardings were erected around the centre court area.
 Around that time Myer began its refurbishment, shrinking from three levels to two.
 The store continued to trade during the refurbishment until February 2016 when it temporarily closed to allow for works to continue.

+Stage one of the $310 million redevelopment began in August 2015 with the closure and relocation of stores and hoardings were erected around the centre court area.
+During the redevelopment the outdoor carpark known as the Palm Tree carpark, which was closest to Woolworths and Big W alongside Cross Street has closed.
+The multi-level carpark known as the Starfish Carpark between Myer and Woolworths and Big W had partially closed with demolition works taking place.

+As part of the $310 million redevelopment, the stormwater drainage was upgraded to prevent flooding in preparation for the next one-in-100-year rain event.
+Since Warringah Mall was built over Brookvale Creek in 1963, the risk of flooding was high and that Brookvale Creek would overflow where it enters the drainage system and inundate the centre and nearby properties in Green and Cross streets.
+The stormwater upgrade includes the installation of twin box culverts under a number of the carparks from the multi-level carpark under construction on Cross Street to the outdoor carpark known as Crab Carpark on Condamine Street.
+The works also included the demolition of the former Sizzler restaurant building which previously housed a HCF and the former Pizza Hut restaurant building which housed an abandoned Godfather's Pizza restaurant and the outdoor carpark was expanded.

-The $310 million redevelopment began in August 2015 with stage one of the redevelopment completed by June 2016.
+Stage one of the $310 million redevelopment was completed in June 2016.
 Westfield Warringah Mall unveiled its 1200 spaces five-level car park and a new fresh food court which was opened by My Kitchen Rules 2015 winners Will and Steve on 30 June 2016.

 Stage two of the redevelopment was completed by November 2016 with the grand opening on 17 November 2016.
 The two-level Myer was officially opened by Australian model Jennifer Hawkins.

 This stage two development features two new mini majors a two-level H&M, Cotton On Mega and an Anaconda store, a new two-level parallel mall linking Myer and the existing centre (built over an existing carpark) and a new refurbished centre court with a new look "Pacific Family" fountain and a water feature and a surfboard-inspired sculpture known as "Whitewash" (made from 43 chrome surfboards) by Laura Enever outside Myer.
 70 new stores (including 50 fashion stores including H&M and Sephora) were added to the centre.